-The older Steed gets the less he seems to use guns, at least he's trying to avoid them whenever possible.
+The older Steed gets, the less he seems to use guns, at least he's trying to avoid them whenever possible.

 But it does not mean that John Steed is not using violence at all, but he tries to minimize it or to avoid lethal damage.

-Whatever is in hand gets used as a weapon, a telephone can be an efficient weapon so does a stone, but a man who does not believe in (fighting) rules and never fights fair has to be very resourceful.
+Whatever is in hand gets used as a weapon, a telephone can be an effective weapon so does a stone, but a man who does not believe in (fighting) rules and never fights fair has to be very resourceful.

-This is a typical Steed fight who arrives without a gun at "the crime scene" in False Witness.
+It is a typical Steed fight who arrives without a gun at "the crime scene" in False Witness.

 right and left hooks